relentiousdragon/WaterfallBot/Privacy.md

     *   `serverID`: To identify individual Discord servers.
     *   `prefix`: The custom prefix for message commands.
     *   `language`: The preferred language for bot responses and logs.
-    *   `logs`: Configuration for logging various server events, including channel IDs and webhook details for messages, members, moderation actions, channels, expressions, invites, and roles.
+    *   `logs`: Configuration for logging various server events, including channel IDs and webhooks.
     *   `warnThresholds`: Custom warning thresholds set by moderators.
+    *   **Bot Detection Settings:** Configuration for automatic bot protection.

 **b.
 Information Collected Automatically:**

 *   **User Data:**
     *   `userID`: Your unique Discord ID.
+    *   `locale`: Your preferred language/locale (e.g., "en", "it").
-    *   `lastActive`: The timestamp of your last interaction with the Bot.
+    *   `lastActive`: Timestamp of your last interaction.
-    *   `lastVote` and `lastVoteClaim`: Timestamps related to voting for the Bot on external sites.
+    *   `lastVote` and `lastVoteClaim`: Timestamps related to bot voting.
+    *   **AI Usage:** Tracking daily /gemini image generations
 *   **User-Specific Data:**
-    *   `mail`: In-bot messages sent to you, including title, message content, and other metadata.
+    *   `mail`: In-bot messages sent to you.
-    *   `read_global_mails`: A list of global announcements you have read.
+    *   `read_global_mails`: Global announcements you have read.
-    *   `preferences`: Your personal preferences for the Bot, such as color and bar styles.
+    *   `preferences`: Personal styling preferences for the Bot.
-*   **Moderation Data:**
+*   **Moderation & Security Data:**
-    *   `WARNS`: Records of warnings issued to users, including the `serverID`, `userID`, the reason for the warning, and the moderator who issued it.
+    *   `WARNS`: Records of warnings issued.
+    *   **Infractions:** Detailed logs of moderation actions (warns, timeouts, kicks, bans), including reasons and moderator IDs.
+These are typically retained for 45 days.
+    *   **Global User Infractions:** Aggregated records of infractions across eligible community servers to identify repeat offenders or malicious bots.
+    *   **Bot Detection Tracking:** Temporary tracking of recently joined suspected spam/bot user's activity (message frequency, link/mention counts) for up to 2 hours to prevent spam.
+*   **Server Statistics (Analytics):**
+    *   If enabled, we track anonymized message activity (date, channel ID, user ID) and voice session durations.
+Detailed activity logs are typically retained for 30-60 days.

 **c.
+Third-Party Integrations:**

+When you use certain commands, Waterfall interacts with third-party providers.
+We only share the minimum data necessary for these services to function:

+*   **Google Gemini (AI):** Prompts, usernames, and a sample of server emojis may be sent to Google to provide AI responses.
+*   **Search Engines (SerpApi):** Search queries are sent to providers like Google, Bing, Yahoo, Yandex, or DuckDuckGo to retrieve results.
+*   **Wolfram Alpha:** Computational queries are sent to Wolfram Alpha.
+*   **External Meta-Data:** We may perform lookups for GitHub repositories, Minecraft servers, OMDb (Movies/Shows/Games), or Wikipedia based on your input.

+**d.
 Aggregated and Analytical Data:**

-*   We collect anonymous, aggregated data to monitor the Bot's usage and performance.
-This includes:
+*   We collect anonymous, aggregated data to monitor usage:
-    *   `messages`: Total number of messages processed.
+    *   `commandsUsage`: Count of command executions.
-    *   `interactions`: Total number of interactions (e.g., slash commands, buttons).
+    *   `messages` and `interactions`: Total volume of activity.
-    *   `commandsUsage`: A count of how many times each command is used.
-    *   `rpsHumanWins` and `connect4HumanWins`: Anonymous win counts for in-bot games.
+    *   Win counts for game commands (RPS, Connect4).

 **2. How We Use Your Information**